Meet the Garms Family

 — Romans 15:5-6 —

-or nearly a decade, The Garms Family has sung everywhere from historic auditoriums to a makeshift stage in a barn.
-The Minnesota family puts thousands of miles on their 40-foot motorhome each year.
+For over a decade, The Garms Family has sung everywhere from historic auditoriums to a makeshift stage in a barn.
+The Northern family puts thousands of miles on their 40-foot motorhome each year.
 Road life can be grueling, but the late nights, the busy schedule, and the breakdowns are not the most challenging part.

 It’s when the family of eight gathers for a practice session.